czczc/wire-cell-tutorial/quickstart/examine-graph.md

 ## Dump configurations

-We can visualize the dataflow graph, which is called **pgraph** in Wire-Cell, to better understand how the program flows.
+We can visualize the dataflow graph, called [pgraph](https://github.com/WireCell/wire-cell-cfg/tree/master/pgrapher) in Wire-Cell, to better understand how the program runs.
 First, we can dump all the configuration into a single *json* file

 ```bash
 jsonnet -V reality=data -V raw_input_label=daq \